-This document details the proper processes for trimming leads and hand soldering products into systems and applications while ensuring product safety and maintaining functional integrity.
+This document details the proper processes for hand soldering products into systems and applications while ensuring product safety and maintaining functional integrity.

 The control of electromagnetic interference for electronic subsystems is governed by MIL-STD-461 for the US Department of Defense.
 This document details compliance to revisions C, D, and E.

 Military and aerospace engineers face several challenges with respect to electromagnetic interference (EMI) and transient voltage compliance: stringent military requirements, standards that do no always agree with each other, etc. Lack of proper EMI control can result in interference such as unwanted noise in communication and computing equipment as well as false triggering and faulty readings in sensor circuits

 VPT’s DV series Hybrid DC-DC converters are rated for the full military temperature range of -55°C to +125°C and can be operated at full rated power with in that range as long as the power dissipation and temperature rise is properly addressed.
 This document discusses the thermal management considerations for various assembly configurations of hybrid DC-DC converters.